Pak-Innovate/Qanoon-Sathi-HEC-Gen-AI-Hackathon/README.md

 ---

-## 🚀 Hackathon Context

-This project was developed as part of the **Gen AI Hackathon Cohort 3**, organised by the **Higher Education Commission Pakistan** and **Pak Angels**.

-It represents a practical application of Generative AI to one of Pakistan's most pressing civic challenges: legal misinformation and the inaccessibility of law.

----

 ## ⚠️ Disclaimer

 This project is intended for **educational and informational purposes only**.
 It does not constitute legal advice, and no reliance should be placed on it as a substitute for qualified legal counsel.

-For matters with legal consequences, always consult a licensed legal professional.
+For matters with legal consequence, always consult a licensed legal professional.

 ---